Equality Objectives

 5C’s

-Youhq app
+YouHQ app

-Students are more supportive and understanding of those with mental health and manage their own mental health concerns more effectively
+Pupils are more supportive and understanding of those with mental health and manage their own mental health concerns more effectively

-Students are more understanding of diversity and value difference
+Pupils are more understanding of diversity and value difference

-Whole school diversity events coordinated by trust leads including talks by diverse speakers.
+Whole school diversity events coordinated by Trust leads including talks by diverse speakers.

 PSHE including assemblies, Tutor Time, Pride festival